 Exit Parliament Hill heading west and turn right after passing through the RCMP bollards.
 Then take Vittoria Street that passes behind the Confederation building and infront of the Supreme Court, before turning left to get to Wellington St .

 There’s a bike lane along Wellington that starts infront of the National Archives.
 Follow this lane across Portage Bridge to the Quebec side of the Ottawa River.
-Once across the bridge follow the Voyageurs Pathway by circling under the Portage Bridge.
-Follow the path all the way to a fork just in front of a hydro site.
+Once across the bridge get on the Voyageurs Pathway by circling under the Portage Bridge.
+Follow Voyageurs Pathway all the way to a fork just in front of a hydro site.
 Head right at the fork.

 This leads to Rue Belleau, a quiet street with bike lanes leading to the intersection at Boulevard Alexander-Taché.
 The start of the Gatineau Park Pathway is immediately across this intersection.